brillout/wildcard-api/docs/intro.template.md

 no permission rules,
 just create functions on `endpoints`.

-Your endpoint functions effectively act as "permission holes".
+These endpoint functions effectively act as "permission holes".
 This is a simple alternative to otherwise complex permissions mechanisms.

 To make the experience further seamless,